ericniebler/stl2/review/201811 San Diego review.md

 JW: [In p3.3] why is it "if `incrementable_traits<I>::difference_type` is well-formed" [which is nonsense], rather than "If the *qualified-id* ... is valid and denotes a type"? [fixed]

 STL: P4, "opt in or out of conformance." [changed to "indicate conformance"]

+Jonathan: In P4, we can reduce words by using "explicit specializations or partial specializations may have members". [changed]